 This program provides funding to subsidize wages for people aged 15 and 30, allowing Family Ties to create quality summer work experiences.

-New Horizons for Seniors: Growing Wise Together
+New Horizons for Seniors: An Experience to Remember

 This program aims to empower seniors while encouraging them to share their knowledge, skills and experience with others in the community.